-29. A wet lease is a COE reimbursement system where the troop/police contributor assumes responsibility for maintaining and supporting major and minor
+31. A wet lease is a COE reimbursement system where the troop/police contributor assumes responsibility for maintaining and supporting major and minor items of equipment deployed.
+The troop/police contributor is entitled to reimbursement for providing this maintenance support.24

-30. A dry lease is a COE reimbursement system whereby the troop/police contributor provides equipment to a peacekeeping mission and the United Nations assumes responsibility for maintaining the equipment or the United Nations arranges with a third party for maintenance of the equipment.
+32. A dry lease is a COE reimbursement system whereby the troop/police contributor provides equipment to a peacekeeping mission and the United Nations assumes responsibility for maintaining the equipment or the United Nations arranges with a third party for maintenance of the equipment.
 Where a third party provides maintenance services, the third party will be reimbursed the maintenance portion of the wet lease rate.
 Dry lease equipment may be operated either by the equipment-owning country, another country or the United Nations.
-The contractual relationship is between the United Nations and the equipment-owning country or the United Nations and the equipment-owning country or the United Nations and the subject of supplementary arrangement or addendum to the MOU.23
+The contractual relationship is between the United Nations and the equipment-owning country or the United Nations and the equipment-owning country or the United Nations and the equipment-operating country.25 Issues of third-party liability will be the subject of supplementary arrangement or addendum to the MOU.26

-31. Discussions between the United Nations and troop/police contributors will result in an agreement on the capabilities to be provided by the United Nations and the contingent being deployed.
+33. Discussions between the United Nations and troop/police contributors will result in an agreement on the capabilities to be provided by the United Nations and the contingent being deployed.
 As a starting point for negotiation, the United Nations will identify and request from troop/police contributors those self-sustainment capabilities it cannot provide.
-The right of troop/police contributors to provide any or some categories of self-sustainment will be taken into consideration during the negotiation of the MOU.24 However, the United Nations has a responsibility to ensure that any self-sustainment services provided by a troop/police contributors where interface is required; and that the cost to the United Nations is similar to what it would have cost the United Nations to arrange centrally for the provision of these self-sustainment services.
+The right of troop/police contributors to provide any or some categories of self-sustainment will be taken into consideration during the negotiation of the MOU.27 However, the United Nations has a responsibility to ensure that any self-sustainment services provided by a troop/police contributor meet minimum operational capabilities; are compatible with other troop/police contributors where interface is required; and that the cost to the United Nations is similar to what it would have cost the United Nations to arrange centrally for the provision of these self-sustainment services.